 |Production and deliveries

 |Holmen endeavours to maintain a good cost position through large-scale production at well-invested production facilities, efficient logistics solutions and good control over the supply of wood.
 Together with longstanding customer relationships and strong product brands, this also increases the ability to maintain a high level of production amid more difficult market conditions.
-Changes in demand for wood may be met by shifting harvesting from our own forests from year to year, while production of hydro power during the year can be regulated by controlling water reservoir levels.||The cost position is continually strengthened by targeted investments.
-In 2019 investments were made to eliminate bottlenecks at Iggesund Mill, enabling increased pulp production.
-Work on expanding production capacity by 150 000 cubic metres at Braviken Sawmill is proceeding according to plan and this is expected to enter service in 2020.
-During the year the decision was taken to invest in Braviken Paper Mill to continue the transition towards bright, light products based on fresh fibre.
-In December the decision was taken to construct Blåbergsliden Wind Farm gradually began to generate electricity.
-At full production, the wind farm will generate 0.4 TWh annually, which will increase Holmen’s electricity generation from hydro and wind power by 30 per cent.
+Changes in demand for wood may be met by shifting harvesting from our own forests from year to year, while production of hydro power during the year can be controlled by regulating water reservoir levels.||In 2021, Holmen increased production of wood products by 43 per cent as a result of the acquisition of Martinsons, which occurred in late 2020, and the expansion of Braviken Sawmill.
+Towards the end of the year, Holmen’s new Blåbergsliden Wind Farm gradually began to generate electricity.
+At full production, the wind farm will generate 0.4 TWh annually, which will increase Holmen’s production of hydro and wind power by 30 per cent.
 For information about how changes in deliveries would affect Holmen’s

 The market balance in each product segment governs the selling price and affects income.

 |Holmen has limited possibilities to make rapid changes to its product range in the event of changes in price, but it adjusts its product focus towards those products and markets deemed to have the best long-term conditions, and by having a broad customer base and offering across a number of product areas.
-Changes in the price of wood and electricity can to some extent be managed by shifting harvesting from year to year and changes in the price of electricity can be managed by regulating reservoir water levels in order to shift electricity generation over the year.||Prices for wood products increased sharply during the first half of the year because of strong demand, but during the second half, prices fell somewhat when customers phased out their stocks.
+Changes in the price of wood can be managed to some extent by shifting harvesting from year to year and changes in the price of electricity can be managed by regulating reservoir water levels in order to shift electricity generation over the year.||Prices for wood products increased sharply during the first half of the year because of strong demand, but during the second half, prices fell somewhat when customers phased out their stocks.
 Paper prices fell at the turn of the year, 2020/2021, but capacity reductions and a shortage of recycled paper and energy caused prices to rise in the

 The risk of the Group’s customers being unable to fulfil their payment obligations constitutes a credit risk.

-|The risk that the Group’s customers will not fulfil their payment obligations is limited by means of creditworthiness checks, internal credit limits per customer and, in some cases, by insuring trade receivables against credit losses.
+|The risk that the Group’s customers will not fulfil their payment obligations is limited by means of creditworthiness checks, credit limits per customer and, in some cases, by insuring trade receivables against credit losses.
 Credit limits are continually monitored.
-Exposure to individual customers is limited.||At 31 December 2019 the Group’s trade receivables totalled SEK 2 005 million, of which 35 per cent (43) were insured against credit losses.
-During the year, credit losses on trade receivables had a SEK -7 million (-1) impact on earnings.
+Exposure to individual customers is limited||At 31 December 2021, the Group’s trade receivables totalled SEK 2 393 million (2 015), of which 34 per cent (32) were insured against credit losses.
+During the year, no credit losses on trade receivables had an impact on earnings (SEK -14 million).
 Sales to the five largest customers accounted for 14 per

 Efficient IT support is required to be able to plan and manage the production and when handling sales and purchasing.
 Disruptions in IT support and unauthorised access to information can have significant negative effects on the business.

 |Operating disruptions and unauthorised access are prevented by security measures and preventive measures in the form of appropriate physical protection, reliable server operation and secure networks.
 Measures and procedures are in place to minimise the risk of interruption and to manage situations if interruptions occur.
-Holmen is continually developing these protective measures to address changes in the risk profile.||Business operations were not affected by IT incidents in 2021.
+Holmen is continually developing protective measures to address changes in the risk profile.||Business operations were not affected by IT incidents in 2021.
 A regularly recurring IT security training course was held for employees during the year.|

-|Holmen is developing seedlings and processes for planting, cleaning and thinning to adapt our forests to a changing climate.
-Seeds from Holmen’s cultivation of seedlings are selected to grow and flourish in a changeable climate and when planting we choose tree species based on the specific conditions of the soil to ensure the trees can better withstand extreme weather such as storms, rain and drought.
+|Holmen is developing seedlings and processes for planting, clearing and thinning to adapt our forests to a changed climate.
+Seeds for Holmen’s cultivation of seedlings are selected to grow and flourish in a changing climate.
+When planting, we choose tree species based on the specific conditions of the soil to ensure the trees can better withstand extreme weather such as storms, rain and drought.
 Since shorter periods of frozen ground can make harvesting more difficult in the winter, this work is being adjusted through planning and by relocating machines to areas with better conditions.||Ongoing climate risk analyses are conducted to create healthy, resilient forests suited to a changing climate.
-The risk of impact on Holmen’s operations from climate change is being managed through Holmen’s operational continuity plannings.
+The risk of impact on Holmen’s sites from climate change is being managed through Holmen operational continuity planning.
 Risks concerning energy consumption and greenhouse gas emissions are managed through our ISO-certified environmental and energy management systems.
 Demand for Holmen’s products is rising in response to the market’s ambitions to counteract climate change, since our customers want renewable alternatives to fossil-based products.
 More information at climate risks and opportunites.|

 |Environmental measures are organised and conducted in accordance with Holmen’s environmental and energy policy.
 In the event of process disruptions, the environment takes precedence over production.
-Risks are prevented and managed through regular own checks, checks by authorities and environmental risk analyses, as well as through the use of certified environmental and energy management systems and chain-of-custody certification.
+Risks are prevented and managed through regular own checks, checks by authorities and environmental risk analyses, as well as through the use of certified environmental and energy management systems and chain of-custody certification.
 In consultation with the authorities, Holmen is conducting investigations to assess the need for remediation at former industrial sites.||In 2021, 53 (37) environmentally related incidents were reported to the supervisory authorities.
-The nonconformities were not of a significant nature in terms of impact on results and was due to a turbine breakdown in Workington.
+One of the nonconformities was of a significant nature in terms of impact on results and was due to a turbine breakdown in Workington.
 Corrective measures were taken to deal with these cases, in line with the environmental management system of the operations concerned.|